The Best of Galapagos Adventure 7 days

 Clients receive interpretation and education about the ecology and conservation of the Andes, Amazon rain forest and Galapagos Islands, and learn about the factors that threaten it.
 We aim to promote long-term conservation of both local people cultural identity and the environment.
 We transport out and recycle all non-organic garbage and we prefer to work with local suppliers.
 Your visit will encourage the local communities to support responsible eco-tourism as a sustainable alternative for their living.

 Please inform AJ of any existing medical conditions (i.e. pregnancy, diabetes, etc).
-Yellow fever, Hepatitis B vaccination and Malaria Medication are mandatory for this trip.
-We strongly recommend to ensure that routine immunizations such as tetanus and diphtheria are up to date and to consider Hepatitis A and Typhoid vaccinations.
+Yellow fever, Hepatitis B vaccination and Malaria Medication are recommended when traveling to the tropics.
 Please ask your doctor for advice.